PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-Obsoletion-and-Deprecation.md

 # Deprecation Behavior in PowerShell

-PowerShell has a long history of ensuring that when some behavior is available it will be available in future releases.
+PowerShell has a long history of ensuring that when behavior is available in an earlier release it will be available in future releases.
 However, this may be difficult to do from a practical perspective;

-- .NET has an attribute `[Obsolete]` which indicates that a type or member should no longer be used, and may be removed in the future.
 - Producers of modules may not want to support historical behavior forever
 - Sometimes, serious security issues are discovered in the functionality, and should no longer be used.
+- .NET has an attribute `[Obsolete]` which indicates that a type or member should no longer be used, and may be removed in the future.

 With regard to the C# attribute, there are two optional parameters; the first is the reason behind the obsoletion, the second to indicate that use is now an error.
 Because c# is compiled, these warnings/errors are generated during the authoring/compilation process.
 Since PowerShell provides a number of ways to "directly" use C# types, the user is not provided the opportunity to determine whether a type has the obsolete attribue.
-It seems reasonable that the users would like to know when they are using a deprecated API or type.
+While developers are sometimes painfully aware that types or members are obsolete, it seems reasonable that script users would like to know when they are using a deprecated API or type.

-Current behavior for Cmdlets, Functions, and Parameters is as follows:

-If the cmdlet has the obsolete attribute applied, the behavior when run is:
+With PowerShell there are two prongs to this problem:

+- Cmdlets or Parameters may be designated obsolete
+- Types and members of types may be designated as obsolete

+It would be a better experience if the user notificaton was consistent between these two types of uses.

+## Current behaviors

+The following shows the inconsistency between using obsolete cmdlets and types.

+### Cmdlets/Functions

+The following provides examples of the current behaviors for cmdlets.
+It includes examples for both obsolete cmdlet and parameters.

+Ex.1 Obsolete cmdlet

 ```powershell
 PS> function Invoke-Obsolete1 {